Ekanosetale/Marketing-Campaign-Performance/README.md

 ### 7. Time Series & Seasonal Trends
 **Best Performing Months:** September to November showed the highest revenues and conversions.
 June, July, August saw peak conversion rates (34.36% in June), likely due to seasonal promotional pushes.
 Engagement rates peaked in June (9.55%) and July (9.10%)—showing strong summer interest.

-## 💡 Recommendations
+## Recommendations
-Double Down on Pinterest Ads—Especially Desktop:
+1. Double Down on Pinterest Ads—Especially Desktop:
 ROI is significantly higher on Pinterest, particularly on desktop.
 Reallocate more spend here to maximize returns.

-Focus Future Campaigns on Birmingham & Manchester:
+2. Focus Future Campaigns on Birmingham & Manchester:
 These cities consistently show higher engagement and conversion rates.
 Consider location-based ad customization.

-Optimize for Desktop Over Mobile:
+3. Optimize for Desktop Over Mobile:
 While mobile volume is higher, conversion and engagement rates favor desktop.
 Enhance desktop creatives and experience.

-Leverage Discount-Focused Ads:
+4. Leverage Discount-Focused Ads:
 Discount ads have a clear advantage in driving conversions.
 Replicate their style and structure in new campaigns.

-Consider Seasonality in Budget Allocation:
+5. Consider Seasonality in Budget Allocation:
 Increase spend during summer and Q4 months (Sept–Nov) to capitalize on peak conversion periods.

-Evaluate Facebook Strategy:
+6. Evaluate Facebook Strategy:
 Facebook yields the lowest ROI across all segments.
 Either refine targeting and creative or reduce spend on this channel.

-Run A/B Tests on Ad Format & Copy:
-Further investigate why discount ads perform better and test similar variations across underperforming creatives.

-📦 Deliverables Recap
-✅ SQL Queries: Used for aggregation, ROI calculation, and metric breakdowns across campaign/channel/device dimensions.

-📊 Dashboards/Visualizations: Highlighted KPIs, ROI tables, city/device performance, and seasonal trends.

-📄 Report (This Document): Synthesizes findings and actionable strategies to guide future campaign decisions.

-🎯 Presentation (Pending): Suggested next step—summarize these insights into slides for stakeholder briefing.